Testing Transformer Learnability on the Arithmetic Sequence of Rooted Trees: Introduction

+These experiments shed light on two distinct yet complementary aspects.
+On the number-theoretic side, they measure the degree to which a neural architecture designed for human language can predict the tree structure of an integer from the preceding ones.
+On the machine-learning side, they use a mathematically grounded corpus to probe what a transformer actually recovers of a known generating law.
+We note that prime factorization is also a computational problem of independent interest, whose difficulty at scale makes any learning-based approach potentially attractive; questions regarding efficiency and comparison with existing factorization algorithms are, however, beyond the scope of this work and are left for future investigation.

-Our study therefore lies at the intersection of mathematics, information theory, and machine learning, and provides preliminary evidence that transformers can learn text containing arithmetic information.
-Questions regarding their efficiency and how they compare to existing prime factorization algorithms are left for future investigation.
-The remainder of the paper introduces the dataset and notation (Section~\ref{sec:data}), describes the model architecture and training protocols (Section~\ref{sec:model}), and reports the experimental results for NWP and MLM together with baseline comparisons (Section~\ref{sec:experiments}).
+The remainder of the paper is organized as follows.
+Section~\ref{sec:data} introduces the dataset and notation, Section~\ref{sec:model} describes the model architecture, Section~\ref{sec:tasks} defines the training tasks, and Section~\ref{sec:experiments} reports the experimental results for NTP and MLM together with baseline comparisons and the scaling analysis.
+We also assess whether the trained model has internalized known structural constraints of $\NT$, and Section~\ref{sec:conclusions} concludes.